IN THIS CHAPTER:

 Text TREVOR to the crisis text line (202) 304-1200 for text support Thursdays and Fridays 4:00 p.m. - 8:00 p.m.

-The Trevor Lifeline is a free and confidential suicide prevention and crisis intervention for LGBTQ youth.
-The Trevor Project is a national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, and questioning youth.
 The Trevor Lifeline is a nationwide, around-the-clock suicide prevention and crisis intervention lifeline for LGBTQ youth.
 Trevor Support Center is an online, non-time sensitive question and answer resource for young people with questions surrounding sexual orientation and gender identity.
 TrevorChat is a free, confidential, secure online messaging service that provides live help.
-It's available on Mondays and Fridays between the hours of 4:00 PM and 8:00 PM EST.
+If you are thinking about harming yourself — get immediate support.
+Connect to a Trevor Project crisis counselor 24/7, 365 days a year, from anywhere in the U.S. It is 100% confidential and 100% free.